Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

     .distinctUntilChanged();
 ~~~

 The values from this events stream is what drives changes to the game.
 It is the the only entity that's initiating a state change.
+The `withLatestFrom` combination operator makes sure, that a new events value is only pushed down the stream when the clock changes.
+This way the stream is locked to the game's ticker, otherwise it may return a value inbetween ticks, depending on when the player's input is happening.

 ~~~js
 const clock = clockStream();